 The Pulsar PGDA70BiSCO

-The dual-fuel technology of the Pulsar PGDA70BiSCO allows for an output of 120/240V and provides superb power and versatility.
-If gasoline-powered, the device provides a running wattage of 6,000W and a starting wattage of 7,250W.
-If propane-powered, it gives 5,500 rated watts and 6,500 starting watts.
-In addition, the device is parallel capable (parallel kit not included) and thus, can be linked to a similar or compatible unit for added power.
+Featuring dual-fuel technology, the Pulsar PGDA70BiSCO provides 120/240V, and offers both power and versatility.
+Running on gasoline, it delivers a running wattage of 6,000W and a starting wattage of 7,250W.
+When propane-powered, it offers 5,500 running watts and 6,500 starting watts.
+Moreover, the parallel capability (PGiPAIRB6 parallel kit (opens in a new tab) not included) enables power output to increase when paired with another similar or compatible unit, providing increased energy capacity and versatility for a wide range of needs.

-The inverter generator is rated for a noise of 62 dBA (just slightly more noisy than background music).
-Its starting mechanisms include a conventional pull-start mechanism and a convenient and easy-to-use electric starter (battery included).
-Moreover, to offer you even more convenience, the PGDA70BiSCO can also be remotely started (key fob included).
+Enjoying a noise rating of 62 dBA (just slightly more noisy than background music), this inverter generator offers the versatility of starting with either a classic hand-operated recoil starting mechanism or a convenient and efficient electric starter (battery included).
+Moreover, the PGDA70BiSCO boasts remote starting functionality, adding another layer of convenience (key fob included).

 Outlets